 A - Thanks for the question.
 The issues you address center on how we define freedom in personal interpretation and authority of interpretation.
 I would like to commend you first of all.
 Apparently you are reading your Bible and thinking deeply about it.
 This is a good thing.
 The Bible is the written revelation of God to humanity.
 We are able to know about God, about ourselves, our destiny, our salvation, and how to live because of it.

-I believe every word written in Scripture is true, but this does not give us the authority to interpret the Bible however we like in every situation.
-We must have a guide, otherwise we cannot be certain that we have the truth.
+I believe every word written in Scripture is true, but this does not give us the authority to interpret the Bible however we like.
+We must have an infallible guide (who is led by the Holy Spirit), otherwise we cannot be certain that we have the truth.

 The Bible itself says that interpretation is not to come from within alone: